Internal friction controls active ciliary oscillations near the instability threshold: Results

-The boundary conditions on both ends of the filament discretizes the wavenumbers to $ q_n = \dfrac{n\pi}{2(L/l_\kappa)}; ~n=1,3,5 \ldots \text{(odd)} $ (SI).
-Figure~\ref{Figure4-DynamicsStability}d shows the phase space where the complex conjugate roots $z$ lead to decaying (grey region) or growing (blue region) oscillations for the fundamental mode.
-Unstable oscillations are possible only when both $b_1<0$ and $b_3<0 $.
-The parameters, $ b_1$ and $b_3 $, can alternatively be related to the elastic and viscous response coefficients of the active stress (SI, \cite{Riedel-Kruse2007,CamaletJulicher2000}).
-The sign of the response coefficients being positive implies that active stresses must be strain-softening and shear-thinning for the system to oscillate (SI).
-A zoomed in view of Fig.~\ref{Figure4-DynamicsStability}d.I near the instability threshold is shown in panel (II).
-The experimental beat frequency of the axoneme ($ \omega_{expt}=2\pi \nu_b/\nu_\kappa = 0.272 $), operating close to the threshold, constrains the parameters of the constitutive relation at hand, namely, $ b_1=-0.121,~b_3=-0.85 $ for the fundamental oscillatory mode.
-Elastoviscous response coefficients of the active stress computed with these values of $b_1$ and $b_3$ imply that the viscous response of the active stress dominates the elastic one in our experiment (SI).
+We perform linear stability analysis on the coupled Eq. \ref{coupled_eqn} in the Fourier domain (see section S2 for detailed analysis).
+The dispersion relation is quadratic in complex frequency $ z $, $\big[(1+q_n^2)-iz (q_n^2+ \nu_\kappa/\nu_u)\big](iz-b_1) + b_3 = 0$.
+The clamped head-free end boundary conditions of the filament discretize the wavenumbers to $ q_n = \dfrac{n\pi}{2(L/l_\kappa)} $ for odd $ n $.
+Unstable oscillations are possible only when both $b_1<0$ and $b_3<0 $ (Fig.~\ref{Figure4-DynamicsStability}F).
+These parameters can alternatively be related to the elastic, $ G' $, and viscous, $ G'' $, response coefficients of the active stress through its fundamental Fourier mode of oscillation frequency $ \omega $ as $ \widetilde{m^\mathcal{A}}= (G'+i\omega G'')\widetilde{\Delta\theta}$, where $ G'= b_1b_3/(b_1^2+\omega^2)$ and $G''=-b_3/(b_1^2+\omega^2) $ \cite{Riedel-Kruse2007,CamaletJulicher2000}.
+The sign of response coefficients determines the nature of active stress.
+If $G', G''<0 $, the system's passive spring constant and friction coefficient get renormalized by the ATP dependent dynein activity.
+In our case, $ b_1,b_3<0 \implies G', G''>0$, i.e. activity works against the material response and leads to strain softening ($ G'>0 $) and shear thinning ($ G''>0 $) in the system (see section S3 for detailed discussion).
+The experimental beat frequency of the axoneme ($ \omega_{expt}=2\pi \nu_b/\nu_\kappa = 0.272 $), operating close to the threshold, constrains the parameters of the constitutive relation at hand, namely, $ b_1=-0.121,~b_3=-0.85 $ for the fundamental oscillatory mode (Fig.~\ref{Figure4-DynamicsStability}G).
+Elastoviscous response coefficients of the active stress computed with these values, $ G' = 1.16,~G''=9.6 $, imply that the viscous response of the active stress dominates the elastic one in our experiment.
+On comparing the nature of active stress so obtained with a microscopic model of load dependent detachment of motors in the experimentally relevant dominantly linear regime of the post-threshold dynamics \cite{Riedel-Kruse2007,CamaletJulicher2000,Oriola2017Nonlinear}, we infer that axonemal dyneins are low duty ratio motors (see section S4 for details), which agrees with previous studies \cite{Howard2001mechanics}.